reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

   to enable 32 bit instead of 24 bit and reflash the module.
 Don't do this if you facing speaker issue or logcats shows resetting back to 24 bit.

 ## Troubleshootings
-- Use Audio Modification Library module if you using other modules which also patching audio policy files like Moto Waves, Audio Compatibilty Patch, Dolby Atmos Oneplus 8 Visible, DTS, and Sound Enhancement.
+- Use Audio Modification Library module if you using other audio mods
 - If logcat shows still running in PCM 16 bit, mean your audio primary library is not supported.
 - Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop.